wazuh/wazuh-documentation/source/learning-wazuh/shellshock.rst

     </active-response>

-Run the same malicious ``curl`` probe as before, and then confirm that all Linux systems configured are blocking the attacker's IP.
+Run the same malicious ``curl`` probe as before, and then confirm that all Linux systems configured are blocking the attacker's IP address.

 AR Scenario 3 - Make windows null route the attacker